tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </p>

 <p>
   4. Look at the source code for plugins before you use them so you know which ones have a lot of positive comments but are obviously going to be impossible to support long term.
-Some of those same beginner developers got a plugin running on their machine, but you know in a version or two it&#8217;s going to be the biggest security leak in your site.
+Some of those same beginner developers got a plugin running on their machine, but you know in a version or two it's going to be the biggest security leak in your site.
 </p>

 <p>